cawasser/chocolate/README.md

 how each message in Clojure format should be handled.
 Our goal is to work in clojure/edn and leave the conversion into and out-of protocol buffers to lower-levels of software.

-`:msg_type` identified EDN message, which require no additional processing.
+`:msg_type` identifies EDN message, which require no additional processing.
 Bunnicula automatically marshalls the data into and out-of JSON for transmission over AMQP.

 `:pb_type` identifies the "short name" of the actual protocol buffer Java type to be used.
-This _must_ match the "short name" used
-as the key in `protobuf-types.edn`'
+This _must_ match the "short name" usedf as the key in `protobuf-types.edn`'

 Handlers are implemented for each consumer.
-By default the handler decodes the received message and retransmits it to all connected clients over websockets (using [sente](https://github.com/ptaoussanis/sente)).
+By default, the handler decodes the received message and retransmits it to all connected clients over websockets (using [sente](https://github.com/ptaoussanis/sente)).
 The handler for "Message" is different.
-IN addition to sending the decoded message to the clients, it aslo retransmit the message onto _some.queue_.
+In addition to sending the decoded message to the clients, it also publishes the message onto _some.queue_.
 This means that all "Message" messages will also be received by the "EDN" consumer (assuming one has been started).